Inclusive Local Economies

 - be registered as a charity through the Canada Revenue Agency.

-For 2016 awards, letters of interest for Opportunities Fund grants will be accepted on or before:
+The 2017 deadlines for letters of interest for Opportunities Fund grants will soon be released.

 Application Guidelines +